Experts predict long antitrust road for Omnicom, Publicis

 "The companies claim to have complementarities, both geographically and in terms of activities.
 This might well be true but there will be significant overlaps in many relevant markets," said Brussels-based antitrust lawyer Salomé Cisnal de Ugarte of Mayer Brown.

-"It remains to be seen how big the combined market shares are and whether the European Commission can remedy potential competition concerns by requesting divestments or behavioural commitments," she said.
+"It remains to be seen how big the combined market shares are and whether the European Commission can remedy potential competition concerns by requesting divestments or behavioral commitments," she said.

 Brussels-based Jacquelyn MacLennan of White & Case LLP was one of several antitrust experts who predicted one or more segments of the companies could be sold off.